Welcome to a private view at Burgh House

 ‘To be happy at home is the ultimate result of all ambition.’

-I’m showing my working drawings for a portrait of Dr Johnson’s house, and its charming tiny Curator’s Cottage next door, because the lines on paper themselves seem to catch something of the literary atmosphere, the house full of papers, the clarity and modesty of its Georgian design.
+Here are my working drawings for a portrait of Dr Johnson’s house, and its charming tiny Curator’s Cottage next door; I think the lines on paper themselves seem to catch something of the literary atmosphere, the house full of papers, the clarity and modesty of its Georgian design.
 To see Dr Johnson’s House at dusk on a wintry afternoon in the City, with its clear glass windows warm with lamplight, is to see the very picture of rational comfort and enlightenment combined – ideal qualities in a happy home.

-This portrait with its attendant Curator’s Cottage is a work in progress – I’ve yet to decide on its final form, whether on paper or in clay.
-The five storey house itself is an excellent subject, with its beautifully articulated facade and elegant windows and doorcase, but for the fact that it stands on the north side of Gough Square, and extends eastwards (to the right of this drawing) into the corner of the range of buildings that form the east flank of the square, with that continuation of the house’s wall being internal except for the ground floor section which forms the side wall of the alley:
+This portrait with its attendant Curator’s Cottage has been a work in progress and I’ve only just decided on its final form, having considered it for years.
+The five storey house itself is an excellent subject, with its beautifully articulated facade and elegant windows and door-case, but for the fact that it stands on the north side of Gough Square, and extends eastwards (to the right of this drawing) into the corner of the range of buildings that form the east flank of the square, with that continuation of the house’s wall being internal except for the ground floor section which forms the side wall of the alley:

 And the cottage, tucked into a tiny courtyard to the left of the house, and now dwarfed by surrounding offices, stands at right angles to the house, looking towards it as though keeping an eye on it and waiting to serve it in some way – so a clay portrait in low-relief of the two together is a challenge.
 This shows one of the difficulties with making portraits in low relief: they are not 3-dimensional models – rather they are the view of the subject from the human perspective, not the bird’s eye view which gives an excellent roof-scape but little else, and any building or group of buildings that needs to be seen from several angles usually requires a group of portraits.
 I’ve often made studies of a house from several different angles, showing the different character of different faces, and now and again I’ve made a house portrait at an oblique angle – but it’s not always possible to get the clay to do this, due to the resulting extreme variations in thickness in the clay of the portrait.
-However, I do love a challenge, and I’m still working on this one; it seems appropriate that a portrait of Dr Johnson’s House should involve a lot of thought – and I hope to be adding to this page with the development of this portrait before too long.
+However, I do love a challenge, and it seems appropriate that a portrait of Dr Johnson’s House should involve a lot of thought.

 (Dr Johnson’s House is a member of the Small Historic Houses of London group.)